-It’s natural to become concerned when you notice blood in dogs stool, and it’s simple to assume the worst.
-Blood in your dog’s stool, on the other hand, can be produced by a variety of factors.
+It’s natural to become concerned when you notice blood in your dog’s stool, and it’s simple to assume the worst.
+Blood in your dog’s stool can be produced by a variety of factors.
 Food allergies, constipation, ingesting something inappropriate, bacterial or viral illness, colitis, or injury are all common causes of a dog pooping blood.

 Bloody stools in a dog could indicate a life-threatening condition such as cancer, toxicity (such as swallowing rat poison), obstructions, parvovirus, or hemorrhagic gastroenteritis, so you should always consult a veterinarian to rule out these serious conditions.